-Today I’m sharing a list of tips for taking toddlers to Disneyland.
+Today I’m sharing a list of Disneyland tips for small kids.

-For today’s post, I basically compiled all of the advice we received as well as a few tips we picked up along the way.
-I am absolutely not a Disney expert, but I think this list is a really helpful start for anyone planning their first trip too.
+ToggleIn this post, I basically compiled all of the advice we received as well as a few tips we picked up along the way in the two times we’ve gone.
+I am absolutely not a Disney expert, but I think this list is a really helpful start for anyone planning their first trip.

 Here is a list of tips for taking toddlers to Disneyland:

 We got to the parking lot around 7:30am.
 It takes a while to shuttle in, use the restroom, and stand in the ticket line.
-It was around 8:15am by the time we were headed down Mainstreet, so I would have honestly gone even earlier actually.
-The first hour of our day was pure magic.
+It was around 8:15am by the time we were headed down Mainstreet, and the first hour of our day was pure magic.
 The gates open at 7:30am and then they do a “rope drop” at the end of Main Street right at 8am.

 Someone told me to also grab a Starbucks right away which I thought was genius.
 There’s one in Downtown Disney, and then the Market House shop on Main Street serves Starbucks drinks too.